itera-sd2201/itera-sd2201.github.io/index.md

 CSCI100 is an introductory class designed for students with no formal exposure to computer science or programming.
 The goal is to provide a gentle but thorough introduction to computer science that will prepare students to either take further computer science courses, or use computer science in their field of study.

-See the [about page](about.md) for more details on course policies.
+See the [Syllabus page](about.md) for more details on course policies.